 I learned a lot when painting our bathroom cabinets.
-Here are five mistakes I made that you’ll want to avoid!
+Avoid these mistakes when painting cabinets and you’ll paint your cabinets right the first time!

 We recently renovated our guest bathroom.
 The biggest DIY project was painting the cabinets a deep teal.
 The cabinets were old oak and in rough cosmetic shape (though underneath they weren’t so bad).
 You can see how badly the finish was worn down in the below photo.
 Clearly 25 years of use had taken their toll.